-Overall these results seem to indicate that the disruptive quality of the experience faced by evacuees during their displacement was not caused by specific aspects of the temporary housing quality or practical problems with their life during displacement but most of all with the experience itself.
-Being temporarily suspended in life seems itself a cause of vulnerability.
-Results show that the main protective factor that reduced displaced persons' suffering was individual resilience.
+Overall, these results seem to indicate that the disruptive quality of the experience faced by evacuees during their displacement was not related to specific aspects of the temporary housing quality or practical problems with their life during displacement but, most of all, to the experience itself.
+Being temporarily suspended in life seems itself a reason for discomfort.
+Results show that individual resilience was the main protective factor that reduced displaced persons' suffering.
 Place attachment also played a positive role, although to a lesser extent.